sharkwouter/vaporos-brewmaster/README.md

 # Planned improvements

+- Bringing back the controller binds from old versions of VaporOS.
 - Automatic updates for packages specific to VaporOS.
 Currently security updates for the additional packages will have to be installed manually from the Debian repositories!

 # How to install?